 Q11: What benefits does a company get upon passing a smart contract audit?

-A smart contract audit enables a business to identify and then fix any flaws in a smart contract that an attacker may use to seriously harm the company and its clients.
+A smart contract audit enables a business to identify and then fix any flaws in a smart contract that an attacker may use to harm the company and its clients seriously.
 The successful audit will help demonstrate the organization’s dependability to prospective investors and partners.

 Q12: Will I get recommendations on how to address detected issues after an audit?